Duke vs. Baylor Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Duke Performance Insights

-- The Blue Devils' +155 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 81.6 points per game (55th in college basketball) while giving up 66.1 per contest (69th in college basketball).
+- The Blue Devils average 81.6 points per game (55th in college basketball) while allowing 66.1 per contest (69th in college basketball).
+They have a +155 scoring differential overall and outscore opponents by 15.5 points per game.

-- The 36.2 rebounds per game Duke averages rank 203rd in the nation, and are 4.7 more than the 31.5 its opponents pull down per contest.
+- Duke averages 36.2 rebounds per game (203rd in college basketball) while allowing 31.5 per outing to its opponents.
+It outrebounds opponents by 4.7 boards per game.

-- Duke connects on 7.9 three-pointers per game (147th in college basketball) compared to its opponents' 7.
-It shoots 36.9% from deep while its opponents hit 32.3% from long range.
+- Duke connects on 7.9 three-pointers per game (147th in college basketball), while its opponents have made 7 on average.

-- Duke wins the turnover battle by 3.5 per game, committing 8.4 (fourth in college basketball) while its opponents average 11.9.
+- Duke has won the turnover battle by 3.5 turnovers per game, committing 8.4 (fourth in college basketball action) while forcing 11.9 (199th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.